Eschatologue/CM_wiki/docs/class/barbarian/index.md

 ### Level 5: Extra Attack

-You can attack twice instead of once whenever you take the Attack action on your turn.
+You can attack twice instead of once whenever you take the **:rsc-a: Attack**{ .rsc } action on your turn.

 ### Level 5: Fast Movement